Vic Briggs: Later career

-Following initial influences through attending a seminar by Baba Ram Das (the former Richard Alpert), in January 1970 Briggs attended a Los Angeles yoga class instructed by Yogi Bhajan.
+Following initial influences through attending a seminar by Baba Ram Dass (the former Richard Alpert), in January 1970 Briggs attended a Los Angeles yoga class instructed by Yogi Bhajan.
 Followers of Yogi Bhajan included singer Johnny Rivers.
 Briggs was profoundly influenced by the experience, and followed Yogi Bhajan for twenty years thereafter.
 In retrospect, Briggs regarded his time with Yogi Bhajan as having been cult-like in nature.

 Briggs commenced studying Kundalini yoga and Nāda yoga, as well as Sikh sacred music.
 At the request of Yogi Bhajan, Briggs returned to England in December 1970, to open a yoga studio and to teach Kundalini yoga This was the first studio of Kundalini yoga in England.

 During this period, Briggs developed further interest in Sikh religious music, and in the Sikh religion, spending much time with members of the Sikh community in London.
 Briggs was particularly attracted to the use of the harmonium in Sikh religious music, and commenced learning how to play it.
 Members of the Sikh community in London began to refer to Briggs as Vikram Singh, and were impressed with Briggs' ability to sing and play Sikh sacred music.
 In 1971, Briggs was formally baptized as a Sikh and chose the name Vikram, to which was added Singh Khalsa.
 Briggs was thereafter invited to perform at various Sikh temples throughout England.
 Also during this period, Briggs met and later married actress Kirsten Lindholm, who also converted to Sikhism.

 At the request of Yogi Bhajan, Briggs returned to southern California from England, in the early 1970s.
 Briggs attended the Ali Akbar College of Music in Marin County.
-In 1977, Yogi Bhajan appointed Briggs and his wife as co-directors of the Guru Ram Das Ashram, in San Diego.
+In 1977, Yogi Bhajan appointed Briggs and his wife as co-directors of the Guru Ram Dass Ashram, in San Diego.
 They continued in that capacity until 1990, when they left Yogi Bhajan.
 The involvement in the Sikh community of Briggs and his wife continued to grow; Briggs became one of the founding members of the Sikh temple in San Diego.
 Briggs and his wife left Yogi Bhajan based on a dispute over whether the equity in the temple should belong to the local membership or to the central leadership.
 During this period, Briggs also had a plumbing business in San Diego.